openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 * provide a verifier with one or more Verifiable Presentations in a secure fashion,
 * customize the protocol to the specific needs of a particular credential format (examples are given for credential formats as specified in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy]),
 * combine the credential presentation with user authentication through [@SIOPv2], and
-* combine the credential presentation with the issuance of OAuth access tokens.
+* combine the credential presentation with the issuance of OAuth 2.0 Access Tokens.

 # Overview

 This specification defines a mechanism on top of OAuth 2.0 to request and provide Verifiable Presentations.
 Verifiable Presentations are requested by adding a parameter `presentation_definition` as defined by [@!DIF.PresentationExchange] to an OAuth 2.0 Authorization Request.
-The Verifiable Presentations are returned to the Verifier in a `vp_token` response parameter, depending on the grant type either in the authorization or the token response.
+The Verifiable Presentations are returned to the Verifier in a `vp_token` response parameter, depending on the Grant Type either in the authorization or the Token Response.

 OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent from the Verifier to the Wallet using redirects on the same device (same-device flow) and where the Authorization Request is passed across devices (cross-device flow).

-Implementations can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support different deployment architectures.
-This specification also introduces a new OAuth response mode `direct_post` to support the cross device flow (see (#response_mode_post)).
+Implementations can use any pre-existing OAuth 2.0 Grant Type and Response Type in conjunction with this specifications to support different deployment architectures.
+This specification also introduces a new OAuth 2.0 Response Mode `direct_post` to support the cross device flow (see (#response_mode_post)).

 This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy] (AnonCreds) even in the same transaction.
 The examples given in the main part of this specification use W3C Verifiable Credentials, but examples in other Credential formats are given in  (#alternative_credential_formats).